AI-First-Exchange/.github/profile/README.md

 Long-term provenance for creative works

-This is the equivalent of EXIF for AI Images,
-ID3 tags for AI Music,
-and project archives for AI production tools — all unified.
+This is the equivalent of EXIF for AI images, ID3 for AI music, and project archives for AI production tools — all unified.

 🤝 Welcome Creators, Developers, and Platforms